danimelchor/danimelchor/README.md

 pursuing a major in Computer Science,  and,  most  likely,  completing an accelerated Master's degree program while there.

-During the summer, I have worked as a Machine Learning developer at Intelygenz, an international company focused on process automation using AI.
+Last summer, I worked as a Machine Learning developer at Intelygenz, an international company focused on process automation using AI.

+I am currently working as a SWE at BastionZero during the academic year, and as a SWE intern at Stripe during the summer.

 My GitHub organizations: [Decentrapass](https://github.com/Decentrapass) and [BU Nexus](https://github.com/Boston-University-Nexus)